esp-rs/espflash/cargo-espflash/README.md

 | macOS            | `$HOME/Library/Application Support/rs.esp.espflash/espflash.toml` |
 | Windows          | `%APPDATA%\esp\espflash\espflash.toml`                            |

-## WSL2
+## Windows Subsystem for Linux

+It is not currently possible to use `cargo-espflash` from within WSL1.

 It is not possible to flash chips using the built-in `USB_SERIAL_JTAG` when using WSL2, because the reset also resets `USB_SERIAL_JTAG` peripheral which then disconnects the chip from WSL2.
+Chips _can_ be flashed via UART using WSL2, however.

 ## License